UNCLASSIFIED (U)

 9 FAM 402.2-4(B)(2) (U) Fiancé(e) of Nonimmigrant in United States

-(U) Fiancé(e)s who establish a residence abroad to which they intend to return, and who are otherwise qualified to receive visas, are eligible for B-2 visas if the purpose of the visit is to marry a nonimmigrant in the United States in a valid nonimmigrant F, H, J, L M, O, P, or Q status.
-You should advise the fiancé(e) to apply for a change in nonimmigrant status to that of the derivative of the nonimmigrant spouse soon after the marriage to the nearest DHS office.
-B status is not appropriate if the fiancé(e) intends to remain permanently in the United States after admission, even if they would seek to do so by filing an adjustment or change of status application.
+(U) Fiancé(e)s who establish a residence abroad to which they intend to return, and who are otherwise qualified to receive visas, are eligible for B-2 visas if the purpose of the visit is to marry a nonimmigrant in the United States in valid nonimmigrant F, H, J, L, M, O, P, or Q status.
+If the fiancé(e) does not intend to depart after the marriage takes place, they would need to apply for a change in nonimmigrant status to that of the derivative of the nonimmigrant spouse soon after the marriage to the nearest DHS office.
+Issuance of a B-2 visa is not appropriate if the fiancé(e) intends to remain permanently (rather than, for example, until the conclusion of their time in derivative nonimmigrant status) in the United States after admission, even if they would seek to do so by filing an adjustment of status application.

 9 FAM 402.2-4(B)(3) (U) Proxy Marriage Spouse